the-peon-project/peon-warplans/vrising/README.md

 The PEON war plan that Peon uses to deploy your game server.

-> **The official V Rising only has a Windows client.
+> **The official V Rising server is Windows only.
 As such, the plan has been built on top of a steamcmd+winehq container**

 ![V Rising](./logo.png)